 Another of Fadi’s friends had met up with us there so we now had too many people to fit in a car.
 We gave it a shot anyway and Rafi sat on Fadi’s lap while we listened to Egyptian gangster rap.
 Several gay jokes and many intentional speed bumps later, we arrived at the rooftop garden bar.

 Our newfound friends had kept telling us about this local drink made solely from sugar cane and bought us all a round.
-It was really good and I felt very awake after having essentially drank a straight sugar cane.
+It was really good and I felt very awake after having essentially consumed a straight sugar cane.

 We had a few more drinks there and eventually called it a night.
 This is what I love about travelling.
 Half of the excitement is experiencing the culture, architecture, and sights I came to see.
 The other half is all the friends I meet and ensuing memories.